Await the Dawn (2020) Review

 Annie (Dee Wallace) and Stephen (Gregg Christie, D-Railed) along with Dr. Hewitt (Courtney Gains) are taking their daughter Jamie (Caitlyn Fletcher, Paranormal Captivity, Jersey Devil) to see a specialist to try and finally put her drug habit behind her.

-As if her condition wasn’t bad enough there’s friction between her brother Neal (Jonathan Stoddard, Voices, Last Night on Earth) and best friend Lana (Gabrielle Stone, Stray).
-It seems they have history he’d like to relive and she wants to forget.
+As if her condition wasn’t bad enough, there’s friction between her brother Neal (Jonathan Stoddard, Voices, Last Night on Earth) and best friend Lana (Gabrielle Stone, Stray).
+It seems they have a history he’d like to relive, and she wants to forget.
 All that gets put aside however when Howard Phillips (Josh Server, The Haunting of Grady Farm) hijacks their RV.
 But what’s chasing him is a much bigger threat.

 There’s always something missing when productions rely more on CGI than practical effects.
 Today’s audiences are not dumb.
 I think it’s only fair to give them something with a bit more authenticity”Pablo Macho Maysonet IV Director of Await the Dawn

 Despite its wasted potential, Await the Dawn still manages to be an entertainingly bloody way to kill time.
 And it is indeed bloody, a head is ripped off, a face blown away.
-Ron (Chris Levine, No Way Out) who along with his girlfriend Emma (Lovlee Carroll, Candy Corn) has the misfortune to get in the middle of this meets a particularly nasty fate.
+Ron (Chris Levine, No Way Out, Murder Syndicate) who along with his girlfriend Emma (Lovlee Carroll, Candy Corn) has the misfortune to get in the middle of this meets a particularly nasty fate.

 The gore effects seem to be all practical and quite nicely done.
 When Maggie finally discards the likeness of Howard’s daughter, her true form is nicely represented by Joy Goodman covered in practical makeup.
 The minimal CGI I noticed was only used where there really wasn’t another option, something I’m always happy to see.